shanuka-thushara/azure-docs/articles/dns/dns-getstarted-portal.md

    - **Name**: Type *contoso.xyz* for this quickstart example.
 The DNS zone name can be any value that is not already configured on the Azure DNS servers.
 A real-world value would be a domain that you bought from a domain name registrar.
    - **Resource group**: Select **Create new**, enter *MyResourceGroup*, and select **OK**.
 The resource group name must be unique within the Azure subscription.

+1. If you want to upload DNS records from an existing DNS zone, select **Next: DNS Zone Editor**

 1. Select **Create**.

    ![DNS zone](./media/dns-getstarted-portal/openzone650.png)